SIOPENHSS/.github/profile/README.md

 ## About Us

-We are a team of passionate developers, engineers, and digital enthusiasts dedicated to empowering local businesses, government services, and communities through technology.
-Our projects range from marketplace platforms, public service applications, to custom internal tools designed to improve operational efficiency.
+We are a team of passionate developers, engineers, and digital enthusiasts committed to empowering local businesses, government services, and communities through technology.
+Our projects range from marketplace platforms and public service applications to custom internal tools designed to improve operational efficiency.

 ---

+## Repository Information

+Most of the repositories under this organization are **private**, due to confidentiality and security reasons.
+The **public repositories** you find here are primarily forks of external projects or libraries that support our internal development needs.

+---

 ## Our Key Projects

 - **[SIOPEN Marketplace](https://siopen.hulusungaiselatankab.go.id)**
-  A government-backed marketplace platform empowering UMKM to transact exclusively with government agencies, free of transaction fees and advertising costs.
+  A government-backed marketplace platform empowering UMKM to transact exclusively with government agencies, free from transaction fees and advertising costs.

 ---